 Despite being visually impaired, I have always stood my ground and rooted myself in the mainstream with dedication and unrelenting perseverance as my key strengths.

-Some of my prestigious awards are: The National Award 2013 by The President of India, Exceptional Achievement in Entrepreneurship Award from the Delhi Government 2015, the ‘Red and White Bravery’ Award, the ‘Rajeev Gandhi Manav Seva’ Award; in addition, I was Awarded the Ashoka Fellowship and also the Karamvir Fellowship, and the list goes on!
+Some of my prestigious awards are The National Award 2013 by The President of India, the Exceptional Achievement in Entrepreneurship Award from the Delhi Government 2015, the ‘Red and White Bravery Award, the ‘Rajeev Gandhi Manav Seva’ Award; in addition, I was awarded the Ashoka Fellowship and also the Karamvir Fellowship, and the list goes on!